 The Survey flow section of Qualtrics allows you to view the block or blocks of questions in your survey, and to add in other elements.
 If you only have one block of questions you won’t need to make use of this section, but for surveys with more than one block it allows the blocks to be easily rearranged, and for the survey flow to be customised – such as through branching logic.
-To access the survey flow section of Qualtrics, click on the ‘Survey flow’ icon on the navigation menu at the far left of the screen:

 Let’s customise the Test survey by asking the participant whether or not they have ever previously visited their chosen holiday destination, and directing them to different blocks of questions accordingly.

-To do this, first return to the survey builder and add a new ‘Multiple choice’ question to the ‘Travel Choices’ block which asks the participant whether they have visited their chosen holiday destination before (use piped text, as detailed in the Piped text section of the Survey builder page, to include the name of the destination in the question).
-Include Yes or No response options, and force a response to this question by toggling on Add requirements and keeping Force response selected (on the ‘Edit question’ menu on the left of screen), if you want to ensure the participant follows one of the branching options.
+To do this, first return to the survey Builder and add a new multiple choice question to the ‘Travel Choices’ block which asks the participant whether they have visited their chosen holiday destination before (use piped text, as detailed in the Survey builder page, to include the name of the destination in the question).
+Include Yes or No response options, and force a response to this question by toggling on Add requirements and keeping Force response selected (on the Edit question menu on the left of screen), if you want to ensure the participant follows one of the branching options.
 Alternatively, if you don’t force a response then the participant will just be taken to the next block after the branching blocks (or to the end of the survey if there are no other blocks) if they don’t answer the question.

 Similarly, add another block below this one called Haven’t Visited Before, and add some ‘Multiple Choice’ questions with relevant answer options; for example asking whether they know anyone who has been to their selected holiday destination, and whether they plan to visit there in the next year.
 If desired, re-number all questions at this point by selecting the Tools drop down menu at the top of the survey, choosing Auto-number questions and selecting the type of numbering you wish to use.

 Finally, click Add a Condition on the bottom branch and then set up the required condition by selecting the relevant question (i.e. the one asking whether they have visited the destination before), selecting No and Is Selected.
 Click OK, then select Move on the ‘Haven’t Visited Before’ block, and drag it to sit below the bottom branch.
-Alternatively, you could have selected Add a New Element Here and created the block at this point.

 Select Apply to save the changes.
 The survey flow should look as follows: